Top 25 stories that helped propel RCNS beyond 6 million views in first 30 months

-In a second live-stream video posted to Navarro’s social media, a child and parents can be heard admitting the family had been asleep when the pretty party princess wandered away from the residence.
+In a second live-stream video posted to Navarro’s social media, a second child and parents can be heard admitting to their daughter’s rescuer that the family had been asleep when the pretty party princess pattered away from the property.

 Although the incident sparked outrage toward the girl’s sleepy parents as well as a huge wave of admiration and support for Navarro, who was later interviewed by several area news agencies, Sheriff’s and CPS officials later determined the parents had not been negligent in the incident.

-In an almost unbelievable and terrifyingly similar incident that happened just one week later, another tiny tot was found wandering – just minutes before midnight – down the middle of busy Hwy 74 in Valle Vista.
-The road – also known in the area as Florida Avenue in Hemet and the Palms to Pines Highway between Idyllwild and the desert communities it connects – is the valley’s main east/west corridor and connects the 215 Freeway with Idyllwild, Mountain Center and multiple desert communities beyond.
+In an almost unbelievable and terrifyingly similar incident that happened just one week later, another tiny tot was found toddling along – just minutes before midnight – down the middle of busy Hwy 74 in Valle Vista.
+The road – also known in the area as Florida Avenue in Hemet and the Palms to Pines Highway between Idyllwild and the desert communities it connects – is the San Jacinto Valley’s main east/west corridor and connects the 215 Freeway with Idyllwild, Mountain Center and multiple desert communities beyond.